 The primary function of the Criminal Division is law enforcement: responding to citizen's calls for assistance, investigation of crimes committed, traffic law enforcement through proactive traffic stops, and crime prevention through public education.
 The Criminal Division consists of the Chief Criminal Deputy, Lieutenants, Sergeants, Detectives, K-9 Handlers, Traffic Enforcement, Animal Control, and Patrol Deputies.
 Members of the Sheriff’s Office Criminal Division also manage a Marine Services Unit, Force Training Unit and a Bike Patrol Unit.
 Additionally, the Sheriff’s Office Criminal Division also participates in the multi-agency Critical Response Unit and Drug Task Force.

-The Sheriff's Office currently has one K9 unit, 'Max' and is assigned to Deputy Tracy Gay as an apprehension dog.
+The Sheriff's Office currently has two K-9 units.
+K-9 'Max' is assigned to Sergeant Tracy Gay (left) as an apprehension dog.
+K-9 "Tango" is assigned to Deputy Justin Rivas (right), also as an apprehension dog.

-In 1999, the sheriff's office was the recipient of two personal watercrafts from the Polaris Corporation for use in a Marine Safety Program.
-In addition, the sheriff's office has several other watercraft that are used for search and rescue operations and patrol during flood seasons.
-Five deputies make up the Marine Services Unit and are fully trained to utilize all of our watercrafts for marine law enforcement and search and rescue functions.
+In 1999, the Sheriff's Office was the recipient of two personal watercrafts from the Polaris Corporation for use in a Marine Services Unit.
+In addition, the Sheriff's Office has several other watercraft that are used for search and rescue operations and patrol during flood seasons.
+The deputies assigned to the Marine Services Unit are fully trained to utilize all of our watercrafts for marine law enforcement and search and rescue functions.